Why is it important to be true to yourself?

 Being authentic doesn’t just benefit you, it benefits others too.

-Being true to yourself not only help you in relationship, business and make you feel better, it also help others too.
+Being true to yourself not only help you in relationships, business and make you feel better, it also helps others too.

 Here are 5 reasons why it is important to be true to yourself.